Cambodia

 • Other recipients

-In volume terms, official development finance (ODF) disbursements — including grants, loans, and other forms of assistance — to Cambodia have almost doubled between 2015–21, with the country moving from sixth to fourth largest recipient of ODF in the region.
-This increase can be explained by China and Japan both more than doubling their loans to the country over this period.
-ODF disbursed to Cambodia averaged US $1.8 billion per year, accounting for 6.6% of regional ODF in the period.
+Official development finance (ODF) disbursements — including grants, loans, and other forms of assistance — to Cambodia almost doubled between 2015 and 2021, with the country moving from sixth- to fifth-largest recipient of ODF in the region.
+This was followed by a decline in flows between 2021 and 2022, driven by a fall in total development flows from China of more than $1 billion.
+ODF disbursed to Cambodia averaged $2.2 billion per year, accounting for 7.1% of regional ODF, despite the recent fall.

-Official development finance to Cambodia by transaction type Constant 2021 US$
+Official development finance to Cambodia, by transaction type Constant 2022 US$

 • Spent